 - I cook the apples in butter for flavor, but if you need the recipe to be vegan, you can use coconut oil.

 - Make sure you don’t over cook the apples, you don’t want mushy apples.
 Take them off the heat when they are soft, but still a little crisp.

-There are so many ways to enjoy these Cinnamon Apples that you’ll want to always have a batch on hand!
+There are so many ways to enjoy these sautéed apples that you’ll want to always have a batch on hand!
 Here are a few of the ways we enjoy them…

-- As a side dish with lunch or dinner
+- As a side dish with breakfast, lunch, or dinner

-- On top of pancakes, waffles, or French toast
+- Use as a topping for pancakes, waffles, German pancakes, or French toast

 - With a scoop of vanilla ice cream

 - Spooned over yogurt with granola

 - Spread toasted bread with whipped cottage cheese and top with cinnamon apples

 - Served with brie and your favorite crackers

 - Stirred into oatmeal or overnight oats

 - Use as a topping for pork chops, chicken, or pork tenderolin